-The outlook on SGKB's deposit and senior unsecured debt ratings is stable, reflecting our expectation that the bank's standalone creditworthiness, its liability structure, and the creditworthiness of the Canton of St. Gallen will stay stable over the next 12-18 months.
+The stable outlook reflects our expectation that the key credit metrics of SGKB, including its liability structure, will remain broadly unchanged.
 We also do not expect any change in the guarantee framework the canton provides to SGKB.

 Factors that could lead to an upgrade